-If you will pardon the pun, learners are often “hungry” for acknowledgement, because they are already pushing their comfort zone in a number of ways—by trying something new, in an environment where they’re not necessarily socially comfortable.
+If you will pardon the pun, learners are often “hungry” for acknowledgment, because they are already pushing their comfort zone in several ways—by trying something new, in an environment where they’re not necessarily socially comfortable.

 In a live classroom-learning environment, trainers looking to reduce stress and energize learning find many occasions and methods to acknowledge and encourage active engagement with their learning material, including: